-If you are music lover, you heard about high-resolution audio.
+If you are music lover, you heard about high-resolution audio in digital recordings.
 You most likely look for the best sound.
-But can hi-res audio sound better than CD quality?
-This quick start guide explains: what means hi-res audio, how do you listen to hi-res audio, could you improve sound via upsampling?
-In the first approach HD music should be better.
+But can hi-res music sound better than CD quality?
+This quick start guide explains: what means hi-res audio, how do you listen to HD music, could you improve sound via upsampling?
+In the first approach high-definition quality should be better.
 However, it's not so easy.
-Keep reading...
+Keep reading.

-High-resolution audio (hi-res audio, HRA, high definition, HD) appeared as the next step after CD audio (44.1 kHz / 16 bit).
-HRA appears to improve sound quality of compact disk.
+High-resolution audio (hi-res audio, HRA, high definition, HD) is designed as the next step after CD digital quality (44.1 kHz / 16 bit).
+HRA appears to improve sounding of compact disk.

 On the consumer market, hi-res audio began to spread in end of 1990's.
 And now we have a wide range of HD music formats in online stores and audiophile streaming services.

-As often declared, the most important advantage of hi-res audio is sound quality that is higer than CD.
+We want to know does hi-res music sound better?
+The most important advantage of hi-res audio is higher sound quality than CD.

 Some people consider high-resolution audio as a useless format that wastes huge space on a hard disk of computer.
 Many myths are there.
 They think that the recording of ultrasound is an important feature of HD systems.
 Other people think that this audio improvement is "marketing gimmick".

 But in fact, HRA allows solving some issues of low sampling frequencies.